TransVault/documentation/onboard/onboard.md

 The final step is to save the workflow template.
 We can give the template a friendly name which will help us when it comes to mapping users.

-**Note**: If there is a problem with the workflow a pop-up will appear giving your advice on how to fix it.
+**Note**: If there is a problem with saving the workflow a pop-up will appear giving you advice on how to fix it.

 ## Moving a mailbox to Office 365